Shark Pet Plus Review

 Battery

-In our battery runtime test, this model was only able to run 43 minutes on its lowest setting, making it suitable for smaller households and quicker cleanup jobs.
+In our battery runtime test, this model could only run 43 minutes on its lowest setting, making it suitable for smaller households and quicker cleanup jobs.

 With a solid runtime of 14 minutes on high, most will likely be able to power through tough spots without running dry.